randovania/randovania.github.io/_posts/samus_returns/2024-06-11-export-exheader.md

 Press A to enter the **content0.game** directory.
 Highlight the **extheader.bin** file, and press A while holding R to open another menu.
 From here, select **Copy to 0:/gm9/out**.
 Copy the extracted extheader.bin file from this directory on the SD Card to some place on your computer.

-{% include blog/figure.html src="/assets/guides/godmode9/godmode9-exheader-cart.png" caption="Menu to extract RomFS to output folder on SD Card" %}
+{% include blog/figure.html src="/assets/guides/godmode9/godmode9-exheader-cart.png" caption="Menu to extract ExHeader to output folder on SD Card" %}